-Investigative Unit: Coroner denies public records request for Elayn Hunt death records
+Investigative Unit: Coroner denies public records request for Elayn Hunt death documents

 ST. GABRIEL - The Department of Corrections sent documents to the WBRZ Investigative Unit detailing how many in-custody deaths have happened at Elayn Hunt Correctional over the last two years.

 According to their data, 82 inmates died in the last 24 months.
 Only seven were classified as overdoses.
-Five are pending autopsy results One is undetermined.
+Five are pending autopsy results.
+One is undetermined

 In an email, the Department of Corrections said it "does not receive the coroner's investigation report" after an autopsy — which means any of these types of deaths could have been the result of a drug overdose but weren't labeled as such.